Skip to the main content.

 2 min read

-Supreme Court Ruling May Lower the Bar for Future Adverse Action
+Supreme Court Ruling Impacts on Future Adverse Action

 On April 17, 2024, the Supreme Court issued a groundbreaking ruling in Muldrow v.
 City of St. Louis.
 The decision resolves a split among Federal circuit courts regarding the threshold of harm required for an employee to challenge a job transfer under Title VII of the Civil Rights Act of 1964.